Umbrellium designs and builds urban technologies that support citizen empowerment and high-impact engagement in cities.

-We are a team of architects, designers, commercial experts, producers and creative technologists with years of proven experience in designing and deploying award-winning participatory platforms like Pachube.com (acquired by LogMeIn Inc in 2011, at that time the world’s largest Internet of Things open data repository and community) and mass-participation urban spectacles like The Burble (which launched the Singapore Biennale in 2006, won London’s Design Museum Design of the Year Award in 2008, and opened the Dubai World Cup in 2009).
+We are a team of architects, designers, tactical urbanists and creative technologists with years of proven experience in designing and deploying award-winning data platforms such as Pachube.com (the world’s largest open Internet of Things data repository and community when it was acquired by LogMeIn Inc in 2011), Thingful (a search engine for the Internet of Things), and urban technologies such as Starling Crossing (responsive road infrastructure) and the Burble (which won London’s Design Museum Design of the Year Award in 2008).

-Our focus is on constructing delight, fostering real engagement and delivering at scale.
-With a deeper intuitive and practical understanding of what makes crowds and urban environments valuable, dynamic and delightful, our goal is to enable citizens to join together in making sense of, contributing to, and creating their cities.
+With a deep intuitive and practical understanding of what makes crowds and networked urban environments valuable, dynamic and delightful, our mission is to develop systems and initiatives that bring people together in making sense of, contributing to, and actively creating a practical and desirable future for cities.

 Andrew is a producer in the artistic, cultural and entertainment sectors specialising in interactivity and physical space.
 He was part of The Public gallery, a state-of-the-art gallery incorporating the visitor into the gallery experience.
 He has also been head of the New Media department at ICA London and ran art festivals in Nottingham, London and Manchester.
-For the past 5 years Andrew has been part of a team that started ditto, a communication agency working with financial and technology sectors.
+For 5 years Andrew was part of a team that created ditto, a communication agency working with financial and technology sectors.
+Twitter: @AndrewChetty.